Ledger Wallet™ just got a major upgrade.

 How Spot Ethereum ETFs Work

 The process of creating an ETF begins with a fund provider like an asset management fund, buying and holding a certain amount of Ether (ETH).
 The provider then issues shares in that fund – based on the amount of ETH in the fund and market demand – which investors can purchase like stocks.
+The fund provider also automatically deducts a small annual fee, called an expense ratio, from the held assets over time.

 Because the fund directly holds Ether, the value of the ETF is directly linked to Ether’s price, meaning that when it rises or falls, investors expect the value of the ETF to rise or fall similarly.
 If the ETF shares begin trading significantly above or below the price of Ether, the fund provider can create or redeem ETF shares to bring the prices back into alignment.